HIV Prevention

 What is PrEP?

 Pre-Exposure Prophylaxis (PrEP) is a prescription medication for HIV-negative people to reduce their risk of contracting HIV.
 PrEP is a combination of two drugs that fight against HIV known as “antiretrovirals” and is typically taken daily.
 PrEP is safe and has been approved by Health Canada.
-To learn more about PrEP, check out Ontario PrEP.opens in a new window You can also find more information in the Virtual PrEP Action Toolkit.opens in a new window
+To learn more about PrEP, check out the following links:

 Post-Exposure Prophylaxis (PEP)